SAI BABA - NO EXPLANATIONS TO MANY QUESTIONS

 3) How Sathya Sai Baba avoids giving any teaching on sexual issues or related problems (AIDS etc.)

-Sai Baba lives within the charmed circle of a cult within which he can never be challenged on the simplest thing.
 Through his claim to be the Godhead of all Deities who is totally all-knowing and and all-powerful, Sathya Sai Baba has developed a culture around himself (or more accurately, a full-blown personality cult) where he rules the roost totally.
 No one who remains within its social and mental confines ever ventures to doubt anything he says, for he is to be regarded as totally infallible, even if one does not understand what he means or why he says it.

 Of course, one cannot understand what he says or why if one has given up the attempt to discover the truth of it beforehand, and this 'giving up' is to 'surrender to his Divine will'.
 It implies that one never may question anything he says or does, without exception!
 Not even in the privacy of one's thoughts!
 Sathya Sai Baba either ignores or fobs off anything remotely like a penetrating question that may still be put to him by some daring person who has slipped through the net into an interview but who is not yet fully obedient to the Divine Will.

-Sai Baba maintains his 'mystery' by avoiding giving straightforward answers: From about 10 hours altogether in the various interview rooms with Sai Baba and from hearing and reading at least 100 accounts of interviews from other devotees (often noted in papers they circulate or in articles and books) and after countless hours of private discussion with Sai Baba's translator at many interviews, V.K.
+From about 10 hours altogether in the various interview rooms with Sai Baba and from hearing and reading at least 100 accounts of interviews from other devotees (often noted in papers they circulate or in articles and books) and after countless hours of private discussion with Sai Baba's translator at many interviews, V.K.
 Narasimhan, it is fair to say that Sai Baba seldom responds openly and frankly to what the questioner really wants to know, but turns the question back at the questioner or spins the matter around somehow.
 If he does reply (rather than, as often, turn to another person instead) what he says is frequently elliptical and off the point.
 He treats all questions or comments which he does not like in what my elderly colleague Prof. Erlendur Haraldsson characterised to me very fittingly as follows:

 "I recall when Karlis Osis and I had our first encounter with Sai Baba we both felt that he, apart from his great charisma, was a great prima donna, with a tremendous ego, and also kind of a Napoleon, with a ruler's mind and tactics.
-Boasting, and illusions about one's true characteristics is a part of such a psychological makeup, and in Sai Baba this is to a psychopathological degree unless one assumes the split-personality model to explain him which I find tempting."
+Boasting, and illusions about one's true characteristics is a part of such a psychological makeup, and in Sai Baba this is to a psychopathological degree unless one assumes the split-personality model to explain him, which I find tempting."

 What we would not accept as a valid or relevant answer from other people, many devotees will immediately accept as profound when it comes from the one they believe to be omniscient.
 For example, when asked by a friend of mine from Copenhagen why it was that Jehova (i.e. God, i.e. Sai Baba) had not told the Jews about reincarnation, but asserted the contrary via the Bible.
 Sathya Sai Baba simply did not understand the question and asked to have it explained.
 (A divine joke that he can't understand?
 I think not!).
 My Jewish friend said that the question was about reincarnation and intended to specify, but - without waiting to hear the actual question again - Baba replied brusquely, and in so many words, "Oh!
 Reincarnation!
 You cannot understand it.
 Do not try to think about it.
 It is like the seed and the fruit."
 I saw that this answer was just a brush off, but afterwards my friend claimed that it was a perfect answer!
 His view was that, because the question was one that his Jewish wife considered very important, Baba was telling that they should rather concentrate on other more important things.
-This is not untypical of Baba's way of answering questions.
-He frequently replies so obliquely that no sense can be made of his words, or he changes the subject unexpectedly, or brushes it aside and the person concerned often takes whatever comes as a significant teaching or even a spiritual directive.
-This is also typical of evasive deceivers hoping to maintain others' false perceptions, or to avoid being unmasked or incriminating themselves.

 In short, whatever Sai Baba replies, or however he avoids replying, is taken by devotees as a profoundly meaningful matter!
 If what he says seems plainly mistaken, based on a misunderstanding or factually wrong , the devotee will twist and turn the words in every possible way and relate them to all manner of events past present, dreams, imagined things and so on until some kind of sense can be derived from the words... however unsatisfactory.
 This is also the case when he does not reply or is gruff, or gives the brush off.
 It becomes a subject of constant meditation or worry, self-examination and self-doubt.
 I have witnessed this on many occasions.
 What hardly ever seems to occur to the poor person who is struggling with these challenges is that Sathya Sai Baba might be wrong, might not know what he is talking about, may be bluffing or may simply be inadequately equipped to deal with the question.
-Only after realising that Sai baba is not at all what he claims to be does all this gradually become as apparent as the sun in daylight!
+Only after realising that Sai Baba is not at all what he claims to be does all this gradually become as apparent as the sun in daylight!

 Sathya Sai Baba can avoid being unaccountable to anyone for anything: Sai Baba is virtually never held to account to his face for anything he says.
 Most people who qualify to get near him already have too much respect, awe or out-and-our fear to question anything he says or does in any but the most positive or else superficially questioning manner.
 This is not to say that there have been absolutely no exceptions.
 There are doubtless those who only pretend subservience, while being self-willed and devious.
 Most officials in his various institutions who are often in his presence have the 'healthy respect' for him, his will and his word that a schoolboy has for an unpredictably punishing headmaster.
 Now, is this not what one would expect of God too?
 In all major religions, God is not accountable for any kind of error or wrong doing.
 As long as one really believes that Sathya Sai is God Almighty himself on two feet, or something near to that, one thereby surrenders all chance of understanding anything about him.
 Add to this the indisputable fact that Sai Baba does not WANT anyone to be able to understand him... almost everything he says and does demonstrates this!
 He also is ever telling people in private interviews to keep things secret, which is a near paranoid precaution for controlling what is generally known about him.